Tag Archives: Self-help; self-improvement; education; homeschooling; free K-12 worksheets

 Aten: The god that Akhenaten worshiped

-Cleopatra: The last pharaoh of Egypt, most known for her seductive beauty; her relationships with Roman leaders Julius Caesar and Mark Antony; her influence on Roman politics; and her death by suicide
+Cleopatra: The last pharaoh of Egypt who was known for her seductive beauty; her relationships with Roman leaders Julius Caesar and Mark Antony; her influence on Roman politics; and her death by suicide

 Ra: The ancient Egyptian god of the sun